duk3y/music-production-pma/README.md

 # Music Review Application

+## Prerequisites
+- This app is compatible with Python 3.8 and 3.9.
+It is recommended to use one of those versions.

 ## Steps to building project
 1. Clone repo
 2. Create a new virtual enviroment by running `python -m venv ./venv` and then activating it.
 For MacOS, this is `source ./venv/bin/activate`.
 For Windows, it is `.\venv\Scripts\activate`.
 Pycharm also has its own built-in venv that you could use instead.